diescalo/rst_test/doc/getting_started_with_xbee_python_library.rst

 The best way to install PySerial is with the
 `pip <https://pip.pypa.io/en/stable>`_ tool (which is what Python uses to install packages).
 Note, this comes with Python in recent versions.
-You can install PySerial running this command in your terminal aplication:
+You can install PySerial running this command in your terminal application:

 .. code::

   $ pip install pyserial

-For further information about the installation of PySerial, refer to the `PySerial installlation guide
+For further information about the installation of PySerial, refer to the `PySerial installation guide
 <http://pythonhosted.org/pyserial/pyserial.html#installation>`_.